A selection of past projects conducted within the Department of Media and Communications

-This project examines the role that communication plays in promoting and hindering community among London’s diverse populations.
+This project examined the role that communication plays in promoting and hindering community among London’s diverse populations.

-Towards a pan-European knowledge platform on the effects of digital technologies on children and young people.
-CO:RE examines children’s digital experiences relating to their health, lifestyles, participation and digital citizenship, well-being, safety, and security.
-The LSE team coordinates the theoretical dimension of the research.
+CO:RE examined children’s digital experiences relating to their health, lifestyles, participation and digital citizenship, well-being, safety, and security.
+The LSE team coordinated the theoretical dimension of the research.

-The Digital Privacy & Data Literacy project is a training program that will train 600+ information and library professionals in the New York metropolitan area.
+The Digital Privacy & Data Literacy project was a training programme to train 600+ information and library professionals in the New York metropolitan area.

-Heteropolitics is a project in contemporary political theory which purports to contribute to the renewal of political thought on the ‘common’ (communities and the commons) and the political in tandem.
+Heteropolitics was a project in contemporary political theory purporting to contribute to the renewal of political thought on the ‘common’ (communities and the commons) and the political in tandem.

-This project aims to co-produce a consultation model based on reflection and understanding between all groups affected by copyright policy – thereby contributing to more effective and sustainable media policy outcomes.
+This project aimed to co-produce a consultation model based on reflection and understanding between all groups affected by copyright policy – thereby contributing to more effective and sustainable media policy outcomes.

 MOMRO developed a Knowledge Exchange and Impact toolkit designed to ensure that research is used to maximise opportunities and minimise risks online for children around the world.

-Funded by UKRI (ESRC), this network is researching how the digital environment intersects with the traditional influences on children – family, school, peers.
-The aim is to build new practice models to improve children and young people’s mental health outcomes.
+Funded by UKRI (ESRC), this network researched how the digital environment intersects with the traditional influences on children – family, school, peers.
+The project aimed to build new practice models to improve children and young people’s mental health outcomes.

 Funded by the NSPCC, this project reviewed the evidence related to outcomes and effectiveness for children’s helplines so as to inform the future planning of effective service delivery.

-In this three-year project, the researchers are undertaking a series of qualitative case studies to investigate how children and young people, along with their parents, carers, mentors and educators imagine and prepare for their personal and professional futures in a digital age.
+In this three-year project, the researchers undertook a series of qualitative case studies to investigate how children and young people, along with their parents, carers, mentors and educators imagine and prepare for their personal and professional futures in a digital age.

-The Social Theory Network links the LSE Departments of Media & Communications and Sociology, providing a platform for interdisciplinary debates on social theory.
+The Social Theory Network linked the LSE Departments of Media and Communications and Sociology, providing a platform for interdisciplinary debates on social theory.

-This project is a multi-year ethnographic study that investigates how creative software learning experiences in music and video production also develop understandings of science, technology, engineering and math (STEM) in young people aged 14-18.
+This project was a multi-year ethnographic study that investigated how creative software learning experiences in music and video production also develop understandings of science, technology, engineering and math (STEM) in young people aged 14-18.

-The study aims to provide ways of reducing violence and hate speech, while retaining the most positive aspects of messaging apps.
-The project intends to come up with a typology of digital misinformation in India that will be helpful to regulators, technology companies, civic campaigners, those interested in media literacy and political education.
+The study aimed to provide ways of reducing violence and hate speech, while retaining the most positive aspects of messaging apps.
+The project intended to formulate a typology of digital misinformation in India that would be helpful to regulators, technology companies, civic campaigners, those interested in media literacy and political education.